AlamHasabie/transport-game-backend/README.md

 - reward_pointer : points to the reward drawed
 - key_pointer : points to the key card drawed
 - question_pointer : points to question card drawed
+- repeated_roll : number of consecutive roll-agains. set to 0 by default
+- answer_drawed : number of consecutive drawn answers, used during answer_wait state.
+- answer : answer by the player during answer_wait state. null in other state.
 - player_status : object of player status.
 Accessible with player token (player_status[token])

 ### player_status